KB User's Guide - Users Tab - Group Authorization

 In addition to working with Manifest (aka Grouper), the KB can also act upon any attribute that Shibboleth is capable of delivering.

 Rules can also be added allowing read-only access to the Live internal site to members of specific Grouper/Manifest groups that you (or someone in your department/team) personally manages.
 To use Manifest with the KB, you will need to release your Manifest group to the KB's Shibboleth Service Provider.
-To do so, please follow the steps outlined in Manifest - Manage SAML2 EntityIDs, entering https://kb.wisc.edu/shibboleth as the EntityID.
+To do so, please follow the steps outlined in [Link for document 27776 is unavailable at this time.], entering https://kb.wisc.edu/shibboleth as the EntityID.

 Read-only access based on Unit Division Department Sub-department (UDDS) numbers, or any other Shibboleth attribute, can be granted.
 Using Shibboleth is most ideal for institutional departments that would like to authorize large groups of employees, even if they are not using Manifest/Grouper.